|Nutrition Facts (per serving)|

 Kick your "sandwich" game up a notch with a baked ham and cheese quesadilla.
 It's quick and easy to make a perfect mash-up of the cheesy American favorite grilled ham and cheese sandwich and the quesadilla, which is a Mexican staple.
 You'll love this for a hot lunch or a soup and sandwich dinner kind of night.

 The key to the ham and cheese quesadilla is thinly sliced ham.
-Pick up deli-style ham or cut some leftover ham into as thin slices as you can to ensure the quesadillas stay flat.
+Pick up deli-style ham or cut some leftover ham into the thinnest slices you can to ensure the quesadillas stay flat.
 While Monterey Jack is recommended, it will work well with many other styles of shredded cheese.

 Adding tomatoes and chopped green onion gives the quesadillas a nice veggie kick.
 You can also add diced sweet peppers, herbs such as basil, oregano, or cilantro, or try it with other finds from your fridge.
 It's infinitely adaptable, which is why quesadillas are always a hit and a good economical choice for a quick, light meal.